 The relevant entity, such as NA in this case, acknowledges the configuration message and enables the relevant functions.

-Procedure of FDM configuration
+Figure 70 Procedure of FDM configuration

 Remote failure indication

 Remote failure indication is provided to notify a remote NE that local NE is nonoperational because of software, hardware or communication interface problems, etc.